NaluKit/nalu-examples/NaluDominoLoginNoHashModuleApplication/README.md

-# Example demontrating the plugin feature and using a non hash url
+# Example demonstrating the plugin feature and using a non hash url
 This example demonstrates the use of modules in Nalu.
 It is a multi module project.
-Also, the url is condfigurated to not use a hash.
+Also, the url is configured to not use a hash.

 This example uses the Tracking feature.